+The Pinnacle in Canberra Nature Park is very pretty and undulating – perfect for recreation cycling.
 The Pinnacle Nature Reserve lies on the hill behind Hawker.
-It is part of the Canberra Nature Park.
+It is part of Canberra Nature Park.
 A ride around the edge of the reserves along the management trails is about 11 km in length.
 A good walk but only a short ride.

 The Pinnacle Nature Reserve is part of Canberra Nature Park and ever-popular with locals.
 The lower section of The Pinnacle is an offset area and something new.
 Offset areas spring up where there are urban developments.

+Kama is a nature reserve on the Molonglo River.
+Beautiful but somehow forgotten, it will be much loved by the residents of Whitlam.
 This was the first post on the Kama Reserve.
-Previously writing this article, there were no signs at the entrance to the reserve prohibiting cycling.
+At the time, cycling was permitted, but this has changed.
 The Molonglo River Reserve: Reserve Management Plan 2019 (26 July 2019) states that it is permitted (read more here and below).
 There is no reason given for any change by ACT Environment.

-The Canberra Nature Park reserves seem to be endless and the view is obstructed by the forest and hills.
+The Canberra Nature Park reserves seem to be endless, and the view is obstructed by the forest and hills.
 The management trails and paths meander their way around the hills.
 This network of trails and paths has grown historically.
 There is a surprise around every corner.

 At your doorstep: 75% of Canberrans live within 500m from a Canberra Nature Park reserve.

 Much of the recreational riding in Canberra are in areas controlled by the National Capital Authority.
 A series of maps showing the areas of the ACT under the control of the National Capital Authority.

 The Bicentennial National Trail can be ridden with a mountain bike from Hawker to Strathnairn in Belconnen west.
 The Pinnacle Nature Reserve in Hawker is a gem.
 A photo essay of the ride.